robinsonb5/EightThirtyTwo/README.md

 have written to r7.
 * sgn  -  Sets the sgn flag, which modifies the "cmp", "shr" and "mul" instructions.
 Any subsequent ALU instruction will clear it again.
+* hlf  -  modifies the next load/store instruction to operate on halfwords rather than full words.
+Only modifies the storage size, doesn't modify increment or decrement amounts.

 ### Load instructions
 All load instructions will set or clear the zero flag based on the loaded